 The appraisal provides the lenders with a professional opinion of the market value of the property.
-This cost is normally the borrower the borrower’s responsibility and it ranges as low as $150 for a drive-by appraisal to as much as $350 for a full appraisal plus H.S.T.
-Occasionally, the costs could be slightly higher for larger, and/or custom-built homes, or homes in remote parts where distance and/or access become a factor.
+This cost is normally the borrower’s responsibility and it ranges as low as $150 for a drive-by appraisal to as much as $350 for a full appraisal.
+The costs could be slightly higher for custom-built homes, or homes in remote parts.

 All mortgage lenders will require a certificate of fire insurance to be in place from the time you take possession of the home.
 The amount required is generally at least the amount of the mortgage or the replacement cost of the home.
 This cost can vary on the property size and extras being insured, as well as the insurance company and the municipality.
-This cost can be upwards of $500 to $1500 annually for most homes.
+This cost for fire insurance is between $500 and $1500 annually for most homes.

 Provincial Sales Tax of 8% (P.S.T.):

-If your mortgage is above 80% of the purchase price, by law the lender will need to insure the mortgage against default.
-In Ontario, being insurance, there is P.S.T. of 8% payable on the insurance amount, and that’s paid at closing and becomes part of your closing costs.
+If your mortgage is above 80% of the purchase price, by law the lender will need to insure the mortgage.
+In Ontario there is P.S.T. of 8% payable on the insurance amount.
 While the insurance premium can be added to the mortgage amount, the P.S.T. must be paid at closing.

-A lawyer or notary will charge a fee for their professional services involved in drafting the title deed, preparing the mortgage, and conducting the various searches.
-The disbursements, on the other hand, are out-of-pocket expenses incurred, such as registrations, searches, supplies, etc., plus G.S.T.
-Please make sure you discuss these costs with your chosen legal representative.
+A lawyer will charge a fee for their professional services involved in drafting the title deed, preparing the mortgage, and conducting the various searches.
+Disbursements are out-of-pocket expenses such as registrations, searches, supplies, etc. Please make sure you discuss these costs with your chosen legal representative.

 price of home